jacarma/SmartPopup/README.md

 TODO:
 ----
- * Also allows searching the templates by ajax?.
+ * Also allows searching the templates by ajax?
+Done SmartPopup-URI.js and SmartPopup-URI-i18n.js
  * Write tests.
  * Write the method removeLayer.
  * Documenting.